German Creek, South Australia: Geography and Climate

 German Creek is located within the federal division of Barker, the state electoral district of Mount Gambier and the local government area of the District Council of Grant.

 The principal land use at German Creek is primary production.

 The Coola Shearing Shed has been listed as a state heritage place on the South Australian Heritage Register.

 German Creek has a Warm-Summer Mediterranean climate abbreviated csb on the Köppen-Scale.

-Demographics

-The 2016 Australian census which was conducted in August 2016 reports that German Creek had a population of 44 people.